 Kellen M., Russian major 2006/MSFS 2014

-I began studying Russian in the spring semester of my freshman year in Georgetown College, and I declared a major in Russian shortly thereafter.
+I began studying Russian in the spring semester of my freshman year in Georgetown University College of Arts & Sciences, and I declared a major in Russian shortly thereafter.
 I continued studying Russian with the Slavic Department every semester until my graduation in May 2006.
 As an undergrad, I had the opportunity to study under all of the following professors in the Department: Olga Meerson, Tatiana Olbrich, Holly Stephens, Valery Petrochenkov, Svetlana Grenier, Sylvia Lattova, Marcia Morris, and David Andrews.